TriLoo/ImageProcessing/README.md

 	This dir include the implementaton of sobel edge detection algorithm based on cuda.

-	this is the first version, and the optimized version using texture memory is still under debugging...
+	//this is the first version, and the optimized version using texture memory is still under debugging...

+	update : the second version using texture memory is uploaded.
+Usage: delete the origin sobel.cu and rename the sobel_optimized.cu to sobel.cu